How to Turn a Blog Poll Into a Living Data Source

 • Before giving a recommendation

 The embedding mechanics are trivial.
-WordPress has native blocks, Ghost and Webflow accept embed code, most tools provide an iframe or snippet.
-The thinking is not.
+WordPress has native blocks, Ghost and Webflow accept embed code, and the rest provide an iframe or snippet.

 4. Seed the First Signal